 2. A Flat Surface

 If you have room for a desk, definitely put one in your space.
-You can make a cost-efficient DIY desk out of a pallet, an old door, or virtually anything flat.
+You can make a cost-efficient DIY desk out of a pallet, an old door, a wall-mounted desk, or virtually anything flat.
 If you don’t have the space for a desk, a laptop table is a great space-saving alternative that you can pull up to your couch or chair for a more ergonomic alternative to your lap.
 If you’re using your kitchen table, make sure to clear the space each morning before you get to work and remove it of your work supplies at the end of the day.

 You don’t want to fall into the habit of eating and working at the same time - it sends mixed signals your brain, prevents focused attention, and can get sticky.